Germany’s 1966 World Cup goalkeeper Tilkowski dies at 84

 German soccer club Borussia Dortmund said Monday that Tilkowski died Sunday following “a long, severe illness,” and that he had been with his family.

-Tilkowski was best known outside Germany for conceding England’s third goal in extra time in the 1966 final, when Geoff Hurst’s shot hit the bar and bounced downward.
+Tilkowski was best known outside Germany for conceding England’s third goal in extra time in the 1966 final, with the score at 2-2, when Geoff Hurst’s shot hit the bar and bounced downward.
 The decision to award the goal started decades of debate and much-disputed video analysis.
 Tilkowski always said he was sure the ball did not fully cross the line.

 England won the game 4-2.